 Everywhere Else is a special place that represents everywhere that isn’t a saved location.
 You can also add Allowed Callers and Groups to it, for example, for callers you want to allow while you are traveling or commuting.

 Create a Place by using your current location, or by adding from a map.
 Tap the Place title to oepn it’s editor to change it’s Name or add Caller and Groups to it.
-The editor also allows you to assign Suppress All Callers or Blacklist Mode to a Place, so the mode is active while in the Place.
-Place specific modes have no exceptions, with Suppress All Callers on, no callers can reach you, with Blacklist Mode on, all contacts except those in your Blacklist can reach you.
+The editor also allows you to assign Suppress All Callers or Excludelist Mode to a Place, so the mode is active while in the Place.
+Place specific modes have no exceptions, with Suppress All Callers on, no callers can reach you, with Excludelist Mode on, all contacts except those in your Excludelist can reach you.

 Activating a Mode manually using the Modes popup will cause all Place activated callers, Groups & Modes remain inactive until you turn the Mode off.